CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

         - A website that is easy to use, meets the user's needs, and provides a satisfying experience is a good UX.
         - UI is a subset of UX.
         - UI focuses on aesthetics and usability, while UX focuses on the entire user journey.
+- Embedded systems are specialized computing systems designed to perform dedicated functions or tasks within a larger system.
+Unlike general-purpose computers, which can run a variety of applications, embedded systems are typically optimized for specific applications and have constraints on resources such as power, memory, and processing speed.
+- In computing, the term "spawns" refers to the process of creating a new child process from an existing parent process.
+The parent process uses a system call (like fork() in Unix/Linux) to create a duplicate of itself, which becomes the child process.
+The child process can then execute a different program (using system calls like exec()), such as a shell or a login prompt.

 ## CPU scheduling algorithms